new-89/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ```

 The formatting of this message has been improved to comprehensively display information about each complete chain of transformations that produces the candidates that would satisfy the request.
-This allows authors to better analyze and understand their builds to resolve such problems by removing the ambiguity.
+This allows authors to better analyze and understand their builds, allowing them to remove the ambiguity.

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->